When you’re starting up a new business you’ll need to decide what the legal structure of your business will be.

-- In accordance with the Companies Acts, financial and certain other information has to be filed on public record.
+- Legislation requires that financial and certain other information be filed on public record.

-- Compliance with the considerable legislation contained in the Companies Acts affecting limited companies can be time-consuming and costly.
+- Compliance with the considerable legislation applicable to limited companies, such as contained in the Companies Acts can be time-consuming and costly.

 - Lenders and key suppliers often seek personal guarantees from directors which tend to reduce significantly the value of limited liability.

-- Restrictions on relief available on trading losses.
+- Restrictions on the tax relief available on trading losses.

-- Investment income (and certain trading income only) subject to 25% corporate tax rate.
+- Investment income and some forms of trading income are subject to the higher 25% Corporation Tax rate.

 - Additional tax is payable when accumulated profits are withdrawn from the company as dividends, extra remuneration, benefits in kind or loans.

-A sole trader/partnership structure has the following main advantages:
+A sole trader or partnership structure has the following main advantages:

 - Confidentiality is maintained since the public has no access to accounts.

-- PAYE and PRSI contributions do not need to be paid when proprietors or partners draw cash (although they do catch up later).
+- PAYE and PRSI contributions do not need to be paid when proprietors or partners draw cash.
+Although you need to be aware that they do catch up later.

-- Losses from the business can be set off against other income.
+- Losses from the business can be set off against other income you may have.

-- It is relatively easy to transfer the business to a limited company at some later stage, (subject to capital gains tax and stamp duty issues).
+- It’s relatively easy to transfer the business to a limited company at some later stage, subject to capital gains tax and stamp duty issues.